ttinies/sc2gameMapRepo/README.md

 #### Functional Overview

-There is no index mapping for the files that needs to be maintained.
-All of the .SC2Map files are located within the `Maps` subfolder or subsequent subfolders.
+All .SC2Map files are located within the `Maps` subfolder or subsequent subfolders.
 Each subsequent subfolder encodes an attribute that describes all subsequent .SC2Map files contained within it or its subfolders.
+Using this format, an index file that maps attribute tags to filenames is not needed.

 This repository does not prevent potential .SC2Map file redundancy.
 Instead, this storage approach allows files to be _very easily_ added into the repo w/o